Upon successful completion of the course, you will be able:

 Assignments (more details in Canvas)

-Resit for the midterm will be a new essay assignment, to be submitted before the concluding exam.
-In as far as the new essay relies substantially on feedback given to the first essay, such improvements will contribute less to the grade for the new essay.
+Resit for the midterm or the tutorials will be a new essay assignment, to be submitted before the concluding exam.
+In as far as the new essay relies substantially on feedback given to the first essay or at the tutorials, such improvements will contribute less to the grade for the new essay.

 Resit for the concluding exam will be scheduled.